 Non-formulary medications may be considered for exception when formulary medications are not appropriate for a particular Member or have proven ineffective.
-Requests for formulary exceptions should be submitted using a prior authorization form.
+Requests for formulary exceptions should be submitted using a prior authorization form which is available on the Molina website at MolinaMarketplace.com.
 Clinical evidence must be provided and is taken into account when evaluating the request to determine medical necessity.
 The use of a manufacturer's samples of non-formulary or "Prior Authorization Required" medications does not override formulary requirements.